FOAM Views part 5

 CSS Templates

-In both U1 and U2, models can include a template called CSS
+In both U1 and U2, models can include a template called CSS.
+That template’s

 output will be installed on the document exactly once.